 Safeguarding - We Safeguard our School Community

-If you have a concern about a child or any member of our school community please speak to Mrs Bell who is the designated safeguarding lead or Miss Wilson who is the designated deputy.
+If you have a concern about a child or any member of our school community please speak to Mrs Bell who is the designated safeguarding lead or Miss Wilson and Miss Roberts who are the designated deputies.

 Mrs Woods is the designated Governor for Child Protection.

 Please contact the school office if you wish to speak to any of our named designated persons or would like a copy of our Child Protection Policy, a copy of this policy is also available to download at the bottom of this page.

 Our Child protection Policy is reviewed and agreed by our Governors on an annual basis in the autumn term.
 The policy includes the revised guidance issued in Keeping Children Safe in Education 2019 and the update in October 2019.

 This policy is part of a group of policies that are designed to keep all of our children and adults safe.
 Staff receive annual training on the policy and updates during the school year.
-Mrs Bell and Miss Wilson attend Designated safeguarding Lead training every term.
+Mrs Bell, Miss Roberts and Miss Wilson attend Designated Safeguarding Lead training every term.

 The City of Sunderland Local designated Officer is Danielle Rose she can be contacted on 0191 5613901.
 She is responsible for allegations against a member of staff.

 Complaints Allegations Management